sumnerevans/sumnerevans.com/content/hackathons/how-to-win-hackathon.rst

 Besides putting together a team, there are a few things which you should probably do before the hackathon even starts.
 Some teams do a lot of preparation, and even come to the hackathon with an idea.
-I'm not that organized/proactive, but I do try and prepare myself for the hackathon.
-Here are a few tips:
+I'm not that organized or proactive, but I do try and prepare myself for the hackathon.
+Here are a few
+tips:

 **Do your homework.**
   Your literal homework.
 It's not very fun if you have to worry about doing